Seasons of the Sun

 "Explosions from the sun travel through space and hit the Earth, causing the magnetic field to wobble and shake," says Hathaway.

 Joan Feynman from NASA's Jet Propulsion Laboratory developed one of the top two methods, the Australian astronomer Richard Thompson developed the other.
-Although each scientist took a different approach to the data and reported different results, they both looked at how the Earth's magnetic field shook during the previous solar cycle to predict the size of the next one.
+Although each scientist took a different approach to the data and reported different results, they both looked at how the Earth's magnetic field shook during the previous solar cycle to predict the size

 Right: Solar activity affects the Earth's magnetic field.